Skip to content

-How do I troubleshoot high CPU utilization for Amazon RDS or Amazon Aurora PostgreSQL?
+How do I troubleshoot high CPU utilization for Amazon RDS for PostgreSQL or Amazon Aurora PostgreSQL-Compatible instances?

 1

-I want to identify and resolve what causes high CPU usage in my Amazon Relational Database Service (Amazon RDS) or Amazon Aurora PostgreSQL-Compatible Edition instance.
+I want to troubleshoot the high CPU usage in my Amazon Relational Database Service (Amazon RDS) for PostgreSQL or Amazon Aurora PostgreSQL-Compatible Edition instance.

 Resolution